samishakhurana/CrackStation/README.md

 ### The API

 First step is to initialise the crack station instance.
-This should be done once as it boots up the application and loads the look up dictionary in memory.
+This should be done once as it boots up the package and loads the look up dictionary in memory.
 Init finction signature -

 ```